ams-engineering/wp-events-free/README.txt

 A simple and lightweight WordPress plugin to create events and allow users to register for them.

 == Description ==
+= Exciting News: Our Website is Live! =
+= Ready to elevate your website with our premium plugin?
+Head over to https://simplewpevents.com/ now and take the first step towards unlocking its full potential. =

 [Simple WP Events](https://simplewpevents.com/) is a free plugin to easily create and manage events on your website.

 Whether it’s an on-site or virtual event, this plugin handles all your event hurdles for you.
 Our team of elite and experienced engineers has ensured that it’s simple, fast, and reliable.